Tanner-Woods/Project_Showcase/README.md

 ## Education
 **University of California, Los Angeles** <br>
-*Master of Quantitative Economics* (June 2023)
+*Master of Arts Quantitative Economics* (June 2023) <br>
+GPA: 3.62 [^2].

+[^2]: Unfortunately, a series of family emergencies produced an intensely underwhelming first quarter performance.
+If first-attempt grades are considered to not be overwritten by retaken classes, then my graduate GPA is 3.34.

 **University of California, Santa Barbara** <br>
-*Bachelor of Arts in Economics* (June 2021)
+*Bachelor of Arts in Economics* (June 2021) <br>
+GPA: 3.64

 ## Work Experience
 **California State Legislature, 77th Assembly Office** <br>
-Titles: Student Intern, Constituent Caseworker <br>
+Titles: Student Intern, Constituent Caseworker. <br>
-Dates: Summer 2020/2021
+Dates: Summer 2020/2021.

 - Coordinated with external agencies and state legislative offices to improve possibilities of favorable closure
 - Held and processed 30-40% of office casework on average in a six-person team in Summer 2021.
 - Performed the most casework out of all interns in program records by end of Summer 2020.

 **Companion Care Veterinary Hospital** <br>
-Titles: Various <br>
+Titles: Various. <br>
-Dates: 2014-2020
+Dates: 2014-2020.

 ## Skills